JUMP TO A TOPIC

 Navy Occupations and Asbestos Exposure

-Shipyard workers and sailors were at the greatest risk of asbestos exposure.
-This is because of the industrial nature of shipyard work.
-Everyone from the commanding officer to the lowest-ranking seaman faced some risk when the shipyard was available to the military.
+Due to shipyard work’s industrial nature, shipyard workers and sailors were at the greatest risk of asbestos exposure.
+Everyone from the commanding officer to the lowest-ranking seaman faced some risk of asbestos exposure.

-The International Journal of Radiation Biology reported a few Navy occupations at high risk of mesothelioma.
-They were:
+The International Journal of Radiation Biology reported a few Navy occupations at high risk of mesothelioma:

 - Machinist’s mate